MuhammadMoeezKhan/AWS-Push-Notifications/README.md

 #### Want to push notifications to your teams, or alert your customers/clients of an important update?
 Then this is the app framework you need!

-#### I created an Andoird application framework backed by Google Firebase and AWS Services to push notifications to user endpoints!
+#### I created a full-stack Andoird application framework backed by Google Firebase and AWS Services to push notifications to subscribed user endpoints!

 <br>